Best Sydney Beaches

 Idyllic and sandy, best Sydney beaches are some of the most picturesque in the world.
 As such, they make the perfect destination for anyone in need of an unforgettable vacation.

-When it comes to holidaying in Australia, the pristine Sydney beaches promise a truly incredible experience.
+When it comes to holidaying in Australia, the pristine Sydney beaches promise a truly incredible experience and plenty of opportunity to wear your favorite swimming trunks.
 The city’s vast coastline offers both extremes, with some beaches featuring gently lapping waters that tumble lazily onto the sand, while others boast of heavily crashing waves that create the perfect setting for thrill-seeking surfers.

 Top 7 best Sydney Beaches